shiftkey/bankruptcy/README.md

-# Leave Me Alone!
-PoC
+# Notification Bankruptcy!

-This is a proof of concept for bulk unsubscribing from a given set of organizations and repositories.
+This is a proof of concept for bulk unsubscribing from a given set of organizations and repositories, because life is too short for some things.

 ## Installation